will-wow/ramda-talk-old/deck/deck.md

 ???

 We can just add a function that removes all nil values to our pipeline.
+Now the data passed into sum has the nils rejected, and it can do its thing.
 Nice and easy, and much better than having to insert it into some deeply nested function calls.

 ---